gurudattch/WiFiApple/README.md

 ## Overview

 WiFiApple enables ESP8266 devices to host a captive portal by embedding an external web application using an iframe.
+This help you to run heavy backend application or multiple phishing captive portals without reprogramming the nodeMCU again & again
 This approach overcomes hardware limitations while delivering a rich web interface.

 ---